browser-network/database/README.md

 ### Allow/deny lists

-Dbdb also has allow/deny lists.
-The lists are just an exposed array of `clientId`s, so add to it like `dbdb.allowList.push('<clientId>')`.
+Db also has allow/deny lists.
+The lists are just an exposed array of `clientId`s, so add to it like `db.allowList.push('<clientId>')`.
 Or swap in `denyList`.

 * If a user is on the `denyList`, we will never accept any messages from them.